NixOS/rfcs/rfcs/0000-minimal-daemon.md

 With flakes and other development, we are moving towards a more "batteries included" Nix command line.
 We don't want any of those features in the daemon, however, because the daemon is a special trusted process that we should strive to keep as simple as possible.
-\[This is comparable to a compilation pipeline, with a concise intermediate representation nicer user-facing features "desugar" into.\]
+\[This is comparable to a compilation pipeline, with a concise intermediate representation that nicer user-facing features "desugar" into.\]

 There are many things we could do about this, but I mainly want to establish some rough consensus around the problem while taking a small step to signal that consensus.
 Originally, each Nix command was its own executable, but then we combined them into one executable.